rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

-2-colorings define independent sets of vertices that are maximal in cardinality; for short called a MIS.
+2-colorings define independent sets of vertices that are maximal in cardinality; for short called a **MIS**.
 Computing such MISs in a given :code:`Graph` instance may be achieved by converting the :code:`Graph` instance into a :code:`Digraph` instance.
 Here a :code:`self.showMIS()` method is proposed:
 	>>> g = Graph('tutorialGrah')
 	>>> dg = g.graph2Digraph()
 	>>> dg.showMIS()